-• Use CANoe software to program new functionalities in devices and applications in cars.

-- Analyze and decode MOST and D2B traces. - Enumerate and describe most important parameters of the physical and upper layers for MOST and D2B. - Use different car-makers documentation to develop and analyze devices and applications for cars.
+- Use CANoe software to program new functionalities in devices and applications in cars. - Analyze and decode traces from, at least, one of the other protocols present in cars. - Enumerate and describe most important parameters of the physical and upper layers for MOST or Automotive Ethernet. - Use different car-makers documentation to develop and analyze devices and applications for cars.